Burger King: Franchises

 Individual franchisees took advantage of the AmeriKing failure; one of BK's regional owners, Miami-based Al Cabrera, purchased 130 stores located primarily in the Chicago and the upper mid-west region, from the failed company for a price of $16 million, approximately 88 percent of their original value.
 The new company, which started out as Core Value Partners and eventually became Heartland Foods, also purchased 120 additional stores from distressed owners and revamped them.
 The resulting purchases made Cabrera the largest minority franchisee of Burger King, and Heartland one of the company's top franchises.
 By 2006, the company was valued at over $150 million, and was sold to New York–based GSO Capital Partners.
 Other purchasers included a three-way group of NFL athletes Kevin Faulk, Marcus Allen, and Michael Strahan who collectively purchased 17 stores in the cities of Norfolk and Richmond, Virginia; and Cincinnati-based franchisee Dave Devoy, who purchased 32 AmeriKing stores.
-After investing in new decor, equipment and staff retraining, many of the formerly failing stores showed growth approaching 20 percent.
+After investing in new decor, equipment, and staff retraining, many of the formerly failing stores showed growth approaching 20 percent.

 As part of 3G's restructuring plan, the company decided to divest itself of its corporate owned locations by re-franchising them to private owners and become a 100% franchised operation by the end of 2013.
 The project, which began in April 2012, saw the company divest corporate-owned locations in Florida, Canada, Spain, Germany, and other regions.
 The move gave the company a Q3, 2013 profit of US$68.2 million over the same quarter, 2012 of US$6.6 million.

 At the end of its 2013 fiscal year, Burger King was the second largest chain of hamburger fast food restaurants in terms of global locations, behind industry bellwether McDonald's, which had 32,400 locations.
 At the end of 2014, Burger King ranked fourth among US food chains in terms of US sales, behind McDonald's, Starbucks, and Subway.
 Burger King now has over 12,000 stores worldwide.

+In January 2024, Restaurant Brands International, the owner of the brand, announced it would purchase the largest franchisee of the chain, Carrols Restaurant Group, for around $1 billion.
+At the time of the announcement, Carrols had 1,022 Burger King locations (along with 60 Popeyes locations).
+The goal was to remodel 600 of the restaurants, then sell them back to franchisees over five to seven years.
+The move represented a departure from the existing model of largely franchising locations.